a woman is holding a bowl of food

 2. Stress: it is not just in your head

-But stress is broader than that.
+Yes those things absolutely contribute to stress, however stress is broader than that.

+Every stressor adds something to the bucket.
 Eventually, that bucket can overflow.

 And when it does, symptoms can show up.

-Sometimes that starts with one small thing:
+Sometimes that starts with one small thing.

 Tiny?
 Maybe.